FREQUENTLY ASKED QUESTIONS

 All enrolled students will receive a Student Handbook via email providing detailed information about the program.

-Note: All students and parents must sign and return the Student Handbook Agreement (last page of Handbook).
+Note: All students and parents must sign and submit the online Student Handbook Agreement (asserting that they have read the Handbook and agree to abide by the policies therein).

 ABOUT THE PROGRAM: